U.S. Law Enforcement Legal Process Guidelines

 Please click this link to send an email to the U.S. Subpoenas mailbox with any questions or to effect service according to these guidelines.
 If you choose to send legal process or otherwise email this address, it must be from a valid government email address.
 Nothing within these Guidelines is meant to create any enforceable rights against NortonLifeLock and NortonLifeLock reserves the right to change these Guidelines at any time and without advance notice.
 Submission of a Law Enforcement Request, as defined below, to the U.S. Subpoenas mailbox constitutes your agreement and consent to follow these Guidelines.

 Law Enforcement Requests should be as narrow and specific as possible to avoid misinterpretation and/or avoidable objections in response to an overly broad request.
+NortonLifelock cannot resolve an IP address to a particular subscriber.
+We do not log which IP address our users have connected to, what users are connected to a certain IP address at a particular time, or the websites they visit/web activity when they are connected.
 Please note that law enforcement will be required to obtain a search warrant that is issued upon a probable cause showing before NortonLifeLock will produce user content.

 II.
 Service of Process Guidelines